kanzure/python-vaults/README.md

 This repository contains an experimental prototype of Bitcoin vaults using pre-signed transactions.

-All of the interesting work is in [experiment.py](experiment.py) for now.
+All of the interesting work is in [vaults/experiment.py](vaults/experiment.py) for now.

 It works by connecting to bitcoind using RPC, mining some BTC to a specific address, and then begins planning an entire tree of pre-signed transactions that implement the vault.
 After tree planning, the tree is signed.

-For now it is recommended to capture stdout to file, like:
+To run the vault program do something like:

 ```
-python3 experiment.py > output.txt
+mkdir -p /tmp/vaults/001/
+cd /tmp/vaults/001/

+vault init
 ```

+This will produce a few files.
+The interesting one is `log.txt` and `transaction-store.json` which has the list of transactions.

-Then scroll to the line that starts with "Start" and those will be the signed transactions ready for broadcast.
+In `log.txt` or `text-rendering.txt` scroll to the line that starts with "Start" and those will be the signed transactions ready for broadcast.

 ----